-Our Winston-Salem vets often see dogs suffering from urinary tract infections (UTI).
+Our Clemmons vets often see dogs suffering from urinary tract infections (UTI).
 In fact, it's estimated that up to 27% of dogs will develop a UTI at some point in their life.
 Below, we share some of the most common symptoms of this condition in dogs, and what you can give your dog if they have a UTI.

 Causes of Urinary Tract Infections (UTI) in Dogs